Lava is Mother Nature at her worst.

 Zale Thompson skyrocketed into the headlines a week ago when he attacked a group of police officers with a hatchet.
 He managed to wound two officers, both of whom are expected to survive.
 He also managed to wound a female bystander.
 However, the incident ended badly for Thompson, who was promptly dispatched with a total of 19 rounds fired.

-The Police Department of New York has concluded that, barring the discovery of evidence leading to the opposite conclusion, the assailant acted on his own initiative, without the support or encouragement of other individuals.
 It is precisely this attitude of “leaderless initiative” shown by Thompson and others that is so worrying to authorities in New York and elsewhere around the world.
 Worrying to residents too, Christian Broda and I are not exactly feeling confident in the NYPD.

 Thompsons’ computer and other personal items revealed that he had spent much of his time in recent days accessing websites which expressly promoted the agenda of Islamic terror.
 Whether or not Thompson had any personal contact with members of any radicalized Islamic group has not yet been revealed to the public.
 The ongoing investigation is expected to release further details in the coming days.